I met this guy in October 2009 in Orlando.

 I was formally known as “Skinny Vinny” and grew up as a competitive distance runner and triathlete and excelled from the local to national level.
-It wasn’t until I got a degree in Kinesiology and lived with a bunch of jacked up meatheads in University that I started catching the “muscle building” bug.
+It wasn’t until I got a degree in Kinesiology and lived with a bunch of jacked-up meatheads at University that I started catching the “muscle building” bug.

 After a hung up my running shoes I pursued a career in the fitness industry, but I didn’t look like a personal trainer (I was still scrawny Skinny Vinny) so got some help from a local provincial bodybuilding champ in his 40’s (who looked like he was in his 20’s) and I started taking his advice.

-Within six short months I shot up from 149 pounds to 190 pounds of solid muscle.
-From there I pursued a very successful career as a personal trainer which lead into writing my first book revealing how I achieved my skinny-to-muscular transformation.
+Within six short months, I shot up from 149 pounds to 190 pounds of solid muscle.
+From there I pursued a very successful career as a personal trainer which lead to writing my first book revealing how I achieved my skinny-to-muscular transformation.

 I’m sure Ben will say the same but it’s not what they are doing, but HOW they are doing it.

-Most people lift like football players and just focus on moving weights from A to B without any thought on creating fatigue in the muscle or stressing a muscle through it’s full range of motion.
-A minimum of 99% of guys in the gym are not following programs aligned to their goals.
+Most people lift like football players and just focus on moving weights from A to B without any thought of creating fatigue in the muscle or stressing a muscle through its full range of motion.
+A minimum of 99% of guys in the gym are not following programs aligned with their goals.

 - Not executing a full range of motion (for their body type).

-- Sets not lasting 40-60 seconds when their goal is hypertrophy.
+- Sets do not last 40-60 seconds when their goal is hypertrophy.

 What is your number one tip for someone, that they can do right now, that will improve their muscle building?

-Because you would never guess but what he looks like!
-Most guys select their weights based on the impact it’ll have on those watching, not on what impact it’ll have on their body.
+Because you would never guess what he looks like!
+Most guys select their weights based on the impact it’ll have on those watching, not on what impact it’ll have on their bodies.

 Slowing down the weight is your first step to seeing bigger muscles.